 Questions?
 Email CEonline@aaoms.org.

-Utilizing OMSNIC closed-case examples, a panel comprised of practicing OMSs and an attorney will illustrate patient safety and risk management principles to help OMS minimize adverse events related to the in-office administration of anesthesia.
+Utilizing OMSNIC closed case examples, a panel comprised of practicing OMSs and an attorney will illustrate patient safety and risk management principles to help OMS minimize adverse events related to the in-office administration of anesthesia.
 Code: ODAM22GS03

 |Access Date||Quiz Result||Score||Actions|